 Fantasmic! and Galaxy’s Edge

 Following your nighttime thrill rides, head back to the river.
 It’s time for one of the best nighttime spectaculars in any Disney park – Fantasmic!
-Watching the show along the river is pure bliss and you’ll want to arrive early to get a good spot.
+Watching the show along the river is pure bliss and you’ll want to arrive early (we recommend seeing the second show) to get a good spot.
 The show is not to be missed.

 We’ve been holding off on Disneyland’s latest land all day until now.
-You could certainly go to Star Wars: Galaxy’s Edge earlier in the day but knowing that you’ll have two days makes the nighttime option blissful.
+You could certainly go to Star Wars: Galaxy’s Edge earlier in the day but knowing that you’ll have two days makes the nighttime option all the more special.
 Millennium Falcon: Smuggler’s Run should have low wait times at this point and the land will be far less busy during the day.
 Add in that the lighting is absolutely gorgeous at night and ending your first day here is an easy choice.
 Stay through closing time and let the land clear out before making your way out of Disneyland.
+Maybe even grab a last minute spot in Oga’s Cantina if they have open seating!

 A Morning in the Future